epmoyer/DS1054Z_screen_capture/README.md

 Usage:
 ```
 $ ./OscScreenGrabLAN.py --help
-Usage: OscScreenGrabLAN.py [OPTIONS] [HOSTNAME] [OUTPUT_FILENAME]
+Usage: OscScreenGrabLAN.py [OPTIONS] [OUTPUT_FILENAME]

   Take screen captures from DS1000Z-series oscilloscopes.

-  hostname: Hostname or IP address of the oscilloscope.
-If not supplied
-            (or the word "default") then the value of "default_hostname"
-            from config.json will be used.
-  filename: Name of output file.
+  OUTPUT_FILENAME: Name of output file to save.
+      - If not supplied then a filename will be auto-generated using the current date/time.
+      - If not supplied, and a note was supplied, and capturing a screenshot, then the
+        filename will be auto-generated from the note.
+If the target filename exists, then
+        then the suffix "_n" (with increasing values of n) will be appended.

   Passing the --csv flag will save the capture samples as a CSV file.
 If the
   --csv flag is NOT passed, then a screenshot (.png) will be saved.

 Options:
+  -h, --hostname TEXT  Oscilloscope IP address.
   -n, --note TEXT      Note label.
   -1, --label1 TEXT    Channel 1 label.
   -2, --label2 TEXT    Channel 2 label.
   -3, --label3 TEXT    Channel 3 label.
   -4, --label4 TEXT    Channel 4 label.
-  -r, --raw          Save raw image (with no annotation or de-cluttering)
+  -r, --raw            Save raw image (with no annotation or de-cluttering).
   -c, --csv            Save scope data as csv.
   -d, --debug          Enable debug logging.
   --help               Show this message and exit.

 $
 ```